 Here’s a quick, no-sew knight costume tutorial that’s perfect for girls and boys alike!

 It takes about 2 yards of felt and a tube of craft glue to get this costume done–I call that winning!
-If you want to add some extra flair, you can get cray-cray with a spool of ribbon, some dollar store accessories, a bag of sequins and a few ostrich plumes!
+If you want to add some extra flair, you can get jiggy with it with a spool of ribbon, some dollar store accessories, a bag of sequins and a few ostrich plumes!

 She insisted she would be a knight for Halloween last year.